How to organise a charity fundraiser

 Non-monetary donations

-Most charities have stopped taking physical donations but are still looking for valuable expertise.
+Many charities have stopped accepting donations of products but are still looking for valuable expertise.
 Perhaps you could donate your know-how instead?
 If you have an IT company, for instance, you could create a website or tool for free.
 If you have an accounting firm, you could loan out an accountant for one day per week or month.
-Law firms could do pro bono legal work.
+Law firms could do a regular session for the public offering free legal advice.

 Crazy and funny